Learning how to start a fire in a fire pit isn’t as hard as you might think.

 Lighting Your Fire

-Now it’s time to actually start a fire.
 Light your match or lighter and insert it between the kindling to light the tinder.
 You may want to do this in two or three places around your teepee.
 The tinder should catch fire immediately, and as it burns, the smallest pieces of kindling will start to burn as well.
 Within a minute or two, the larger pieces of kindling will be going too.

 When your fire is going pretty well – but before the larger pieces of kindling are completely engulfed in flames – start to add a few small pieces of firewood.
 Timing here is important.
 If you add firewood too soon, it’ll smother the fire.
 If you add it too late, there won’t be enough fire to ignite it.
 After you make a few fires, you’ll get a feel for the right time to start adding firewood.

-It could turn out that you want to build a fire but don’t have matches or a lighter — be prepared by reading up on how to build a fire without matches or check out this list of the best ferro rods.
+It could turn out that you want to build a fire but don’t have matches or a lighter — be prepared by reading up on how to build a fire without matches, or check out this list of the best ferro rods.

 Keep Your Fire Going